 The Venus de Milo wasn’t conceived without arms yet that’s how we saw her when we met her so, to us; she’s always been a double amputee in loose-fitting clothing that adds to her beauty.
 (Although the look of distress on her face does read as if she’s thinking, “I really wish I had some arms right about now.”)

 How funny.
-These works that took years, if not decades, to complete arrived to our century as less of their complete form yet they are so beautiful because of their age and their pure will to survive.
+These works that took years, if not decades, to complete arrived at our century as less of their complete form, yet they are so beautiful because of their age and their pure will to survive.
 And now, the clones and offspring of these relics can be purchased at a reasonable price at your local mall.

-“It’s a, how do you say, experimentation,” you said as you looked the window.
+“It’s a—how do you say—experimentation,” you said as you looked the window.
 The seemingly perennial dusk light that entered my Ford Escape lit you up but I, being the safe driver I am, could only enjoy your beauty through my peripheral vision.
-Strangely enough, the warm honey light remained for such a long time within the car, against your face and reflecting through your hair, as if it was waiting for me to give my full and undivided attention to the theatrical production the world was setting up for me, and only me, apparently.
+Strangely enough, the warm honey light remained for such a long time within the car, against your face and reflecting through your hair, as if it was waiting for me to give my full and undivided attention to the theatrical production the world had set up for me, and only me, apparently.

 “An experimentation,” I said in response, clearly not focusing on anything specific save for the sense of the fabric of your dress against my hand, the way your thigh feels when pressure is applied, how the reflective strips on the road only shine because of the car’s headlights.
 A deep, hidden jump of fear frolicked within me.
 What if the store is closed?
 I thought for a brief moment.